 What is @layer?

 CSS Cascade Layers are a native browser feature that lets stylesheets declare which bucket their rules belong to.
 When two selectors have the same specificity, the browser uses layer order to decide which one wins.
-The key insight: unlayered styles always beat layered styles, regardless of selector specificity.
+The key insight: for normal rules, unlayered styles beat layered styles, regardless of selector specificity.

 the rule in one sentence